-Chinese TV superstar Meng Fei was treated to a trip to Rottnest Island and a special rock lobster lunch by WA’s Exporter of the Year Geraldton Fisherman’s Co-operative as part of a networking event organised by CCIWA last week.
+Chinese TV superstar Meng Fei was treated to a trip to Rottnest Island and a special rock lobster lunch by WA’s Exporter of the Year Geraldton Fisherman’s Co-operative as part of a networking event organised by CCIWA a few weeks ago.

 “Grandpa Meng”, who was in WA for four days visiting some of CCIWA’s other members including The Perth Mint and Curtin University, said in an exclusive interview that the lobster was “delicious and very nice”.